Financial-Times/people-rw-neo4j/README.md

 All arguments are optional, they default to a local Neo4j install on the default port (7474), application running on port 8080, batchSize of 1024 and timeoutMs of 50.
 NB: the default batchSize is much higher than the throughput the instance data ingester currently can cope with.

+## Updating the model
+Use gojson against a transformer endpoint to create a person struct and update the model.go file.
+NB: we DO need a separate identifier struct

+`curl http://ftaps35629-law1a-eu-t:8080/transformers/people/ad60f5b2-4306-349d-92d8-cf9d9572a6f6 | gojson -name=person`

 ## Building

 This service is built and deployed via Jenkins.